purplerayray/census-analysis/README.md

 ---

 ## Description
+A population analysis task using Python and Jupyter Notebook involves analyzing the distribution of age within a particular region.
+First, the data would be collected and cleaned, ensuring that there are no missing or inaccurate values.
+Then, descriptive statistics like mean, median, and mode could be calculated using Pandas.
+Finally, Matplotlib and Seaborn could be used to create a histogram or box plot to visualize the distribution of ages in the region.

-A customer data processing task using Python involves several steps, including data collection, cleaning, transformation, analysis, and visualization.
-Here's an overview of each step:
+A population analysis task using Python and Jupyter Notebook may involve several steps, including data collection, cleaning, analysis, and visualization.
+Here's an overview of each step carried out in the task:

 Data Collection: The first step is to gather customer data from various sources, such as customer databases, social media platforms, and website analytics tools.